GabeScott/standard-works-vault/General Conference/2001 October - Doctrine of Inclusion.md

 The Lord expects a great deal from us.
 Parents, please teach your children and practice yourselves the principle of inclusion of others and not exclusion because of religious, political, or cultural differences.

 While it is true we declare to the world that the fulness of the gospel of Jesus Christ has been restored to the earth through the Prophet Joseph Smith and we urge our members to share their faith and testimonies with others, it has never been the policy of the Church that those who choose not to listen or to accept our message should be shunned or ignored.
 Indeed, the opposite is true.
 President Gordon B. Hinckley has repeatedly reminded us of this special obligation that we have as followers of the Lord Jesus Christ.
-I quote just one:
+I quote just two:

 “Each of us is an individual.
 Each of us is different.
-There must be respect for those differences. ...
+There must be respect for those differences” (*Teachings of Gordon B. Hinckley* \[1997\], 661).

-“...
-We must work harder to build mutual respect, an attitude of forbearance, with tolerance one for another regardless of the doctrines and philosophies which we may espouse.
+“We must work harder to build mutual respect, an attitude of forbearance, with tolerance one for another regardless of the doctrines and philosophies which we may espouse.
 Concerning these you and I may disagree.
-But we can do so with respect and civility” (Teachings of Gordon B. Hinckley [1997], 661, 665).
+But we can do so with respect and civility” (*Teachings of Gordon B. Hinckley,* 665).

-As members of The Church of Jesus Christ of Latter-day Saints, we understand that we are perceived by some to be “a peculiar people” (1 Pet.
-2:9).
+As members of The Church of Jesus Christ of Latter-day Saints, we understand that we are perceived by some to be “a peculiar people” ([[1 Peter 2.9|1 Pet.
+2:9]]).
 Our doctrines and beliefs are important to us.
 We embrace them and cherish them.
 I am not suggesting for a moment that we shouldn’t.
 On the contrary, our peculiarity and the uniqueness of the message of the restored gospel of Jesus Christ are indispensable elements in offering the people of the world a clear choice.
 Neither am I suggesting that we should associate in any relationship that would place us or our families at spiritual risk.
 We must understand, however, that not everyone is going to accept our doctrine of the Restoration of the gospel of Jesus Christ.
 For the most part, our neighbors not of our faith are good, honorable people—every bit as good and honorable as we strive to be.
 They care about their families, just like we do.
 They want to make the world a better place, just like we do.
 They are kind and loving and generous and faithful, just like we seek to be.
-Nearly 25 years ago, the First Presidency declared: “Our message ... is one of special love and concern for the eternal welfare of all men and women, regardless of religious belief, race, or nationality, knowing that we are truly brothers and sisters because we are sons and daughters of the same Eternal Father” (First Presidency statement, 15 Feb.
+Nearly 25 years ago, the First Presidency declared: “Our message … is one of special love and concern for the eternal welfare of all men and women, regardless of religious belief, race, or nationality, knowing that we are truly brothers and sisters because we are sons and daughters of the same Eternal Father” (First Presidency statement, 15 Feb.
 1978).

 That is our doctrine—a doctrine of inclusion.
 That is what we believe.
 That is what we have been taught.
 Of all people on this earth, we should be the most loving, the kindest, and the most tolerant because of that doctrine.